-The collar and aluminum end-piece were held onto the body by two retention grub screws located on the side of the prop, directly opposite of the blue strip.
+During Filming for Recording Block 1, the Cream Aztec body was altered so that the collar and aluminum end-piece were now held onto the body by two retention grub screws; located on the side of the prop, directly opposite of the blue strip.
 These side grub screws are most clearly seen in "Aliens of London" when the Doctor is repairing the TARDIS console from underneath.
-The way Christopher Eccleston held the prop is very revealing; showing both grub screws, but not the blue strip, which would have been visible from this angle had the grub screws been placed on the back of the prop.
+The way Christopher Eccleston held the prop is thankfully very revealing; showing both grub screws, but not the blue strip, which would have been visible from this angle had the grub screws been placed on the back of the prop.